Stefan4D/lexicon/README.md

 This has been designed so as to support the split chapters and scenes functionality of Scrivener and Ulysses.

+### Limitations

+Lexicon is currently in development and may have some limitations.
+Some of the known limitations include:

+- The application may not support all text file formats or may have limited support for certain features in some formats.
+- The application may not handle very large text files efficiently.
+- The application may have some bugs or issues that need to be resolved.
+- The application may not have all the features or functionality that users expect from a word frequency analyser.
+- The application may not have a comprehensive user guide or documentation.
+- The application may not have a fully responsive design for all screen sizes and devices.
+- The application may not have all the accessibility features that some users may need.
+- The application may not have all the performance optimizations that are possible.
+- The application is currently limited to English text files and does not yet support other languages or character sets (planned future improvement).
+- The application does not yet implement an "exclude" feature to ignore common words (e.g. "the", "and", "is") in the word frequency analysis (planned future improvement).

+### Future Improvements

+- Add custom word exclusion lists e.g. to ignore character names or common words in the book "universe"
+- Add support for additional file formats
+- Add support for additional languages and character sets
+- Improve performance for large text files
+- Improve the user interface and user experience
+- Add more visualisation options for the word frequency data
+- Add more features and functionality based on user feedback and requests
+- Add a comprehensive user guide and documentation
+- Add more accessibility features for users with disabilities
+- Add more performance optimisations for better speed and efficiency
+- Add more testing and quality assurance to ensure the application is stable and reliable
+- Add ability for users to save their settings e.g. word exclusion lists, visualisation options, etc. for use on other devices
+- Add ability to save overall application state and settings to system / cloud storage e.g. iCloud, Google Drive, Dropbox, Onedrive, etc.
+- Add ability for users to export their word frequency data in various formats (e.g. CSV, JSON, etc.)

 ## Project Structure

 | Directory       | Purpose                                                                               |